raae/queen.raae.codes/content/landing/gatsby-fall-camp-2021/index.md

 title: Add flexibility to your site with Gatsby Functions
 lead: A short 15-minute talk demonstrating how to charge money for time travels using Stripe and let the travelers know if they found the princess or not using SendGrid.
 image: ./speaker-graphic.png
-imageAlt: "Graphic with information about the talk and an avatar of Queen Raae"
+imageAlt: "Information about the talk and an avatar of Queen Raae"
 talk:
   date: 2021-09-16
   event: "Gatsby Fall Camp '21"